 Caitlin Clark to miss the rest of the Fever’s season because of a right groin injury

+WNBA star Caitlin Clark ‘disappointed’ to miss rest of the season over injury

 Caitlin Clark will miss the rest of the Indiana Fever’s season because of a right groin injury